Object locking

 Note

-Versioning of objects are implicitly enabled when object locking is enabled, locking is enforced for the version of the object.
+Versioning of objects are implicitly enabled when using object locking.

 Object locking concept